Thomas Murray (provost of Eton): Family

-Secretary Murray married Jean Drummond, a daughter of George Drummond of Blair and Grissel Cargill, who had joined her cousin Jean Drummond, Countess of Roxburghe at the court of Anne of Denmark.
+Secretary Murray married Jean "Jane" Drummond, a daughter of George Drummond of Blair and Grissel Cargill, who had joined her cousin Jean Drummond, Countess of Roxburghe at the court of Anne of Denmark.
 Several women of the Drummond family served the court and their identities can be confused.

 The Countess of Roxburghe was later the governess of the children of Charles I of England.
 Two of her cousins, another Jean Drummond, the eldest daughter of the Earl of Perth and later Countess of Wigtown, and her sister Lilias Drummond, later Countess of Tullibardine, assisted Roxburghe as royal nurse.
 Another woman "Joan Drummond" was seamstress to Prince Charles in Scotland and England.

-Anne Murray, Lady Halkett wrote that her mother was "entrusted twice with the charge and honor of beeing Governese to the Duke of Glocester and the Princese Elizabeth; the first during the time that the Countese of Roxbery (who owned my mother for her cousin) went and continued in Holland with the Princese Royall; and then again when my Lady Roxbery died".
+Anne Murray, Lady Halkett wrote that her mother was "entrusted twice with the charge and honor of being Governese to the Duke of Glocester and the Princese Elizabeth; the first during the time that the Countese of Roxbery (who owned my mother for her cousin) went and continued in Holland with the Princese Royall; and then again when my Lady Roxbery died".

 The children of Secretary Murray and Jean Drummond were brought up at Berkhamsted Place and Charlton House, included: